2024

 2023–2024

 In the rich tapestry of Vietnamese culture, a diversity of divine figures exists within the cultural landscape, each deity dedicated to safeguarding a specific aspect of life.
-These spiritual custodians are deeply woven into the fabric of daily existence, guiding and protecting various realms within the living world of humans.
-A quintessential example is the veneration paid to the Kitchen God and Goddess, who are believed to watch over the heart of the home.
+These spiritual custodians are deeply woven into the fabric of daily existence, guiding and protecting various realms within the human world.
+A quintessential example is the veneration given to the Kitchen God and Goddess, who are believed to watch over the heart of the home.

 Photo by Mia.